 Add Non-slip Strips to Shower or Tub

-Replace bulky bath mats with non-slip textured strips in the bottom of the tub or shower.
+Another senior safety in the bathroom tip is replacing bulky bath mats with non-slip textured strips in the bottom of the tub or shower.
 The suction cups on the bottom of most bathmats can come loose and slide around in the bottom of the shower or tub, creating another fall hazard.
 These strips adhere directly to their floor, and the texture provides seniors with the extra grip they need to stand on a stick surface.

 Invest in a Shower or Bath Chair

 Shower and bath chairs provide older adults with the stability they need for safe bathing in an area that can be quite slippery!
 There are different options to accommodate specific needs.
 Some are simple stools, which can be an excellent choice for older adults still able to get in and out of the tub or shower independently.
 Other versions are extended on one side to help seniors transfer into the tub more easily.
 Again, it’s probably best to consult with a doctor or healthcare provider to determine which version your senior loved one needs.